wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 Being able to work on the model rather than script programming "democratizes" who can work on testing and automation.
 Business experts to contribute to test automation as well as eliminate the maintenance burden that erodes most test automation initiatives.
 Instead of programming a test automation framework, you scan the application’s UI or API to create a business-readable automation model.

-Non-programmers can rapidly create and manage sophisticated end-to-end tests—without waiting on "technical" resources.
-They can focus on business processes, workflows, and other business data.
+The Tricentis USP (Unique Selling Proposition) is that Tosca's "codeless" UI means "non-programmers" can "rapidly create and manage sophisticated end-to-end tests —- without technical resources" -- and focus on business processes, workflows, and other business data.

+> My take however, is that testing is still "sophisticated" and requires someone interested in intracacies rather than magic simplicity.

 ## Customers in the wild